 It’s a Journey

 The process, following the initial diagnosis, surgery, and radiation, up to now has been doctors’ visits and blood tests every three months.
-Now every three months it’s still doctors’ visits, blood tests, an infusion, and four pills daily.
+Now every three months it’s still doctors’ visits, blood tests, and four pills daily.

 The podcast will basically start at the beginning and progress more or less chronologically, with occasional side trips, including visits with others living with prostate cancer, and doctors.